ligature-lang/ligature/docs/README.md

 - **Termination Guarantee** - All programs are guaranteed to terminate
 - **Type Classes** - Advanced type system with type classes and instances
 - **Instance Declarations** - Support for constrained and unconstrained instances
+- **Constraint-Based Validation** - Refinement types and pattern constraints with runtime validation

 ### Advanced Features ✅